Artist Showcase with Rob Kaz (Disney Fine Art)

 Art of Disney, Epcot®

-Artist Rob Kaz will be on hand to showcase some of his “Food & Wine” inspired artwork from his Disney Fine Art collection, November 1 – 3, 2013, during the Epcot International Food & Wine Festival from 1 – 10 p.m. at Art of Disney in Epcot.
+Artist Rob Kaz will be on hand to showcase some of his “Food & Wine” inspired artwork from his Disney Fine Art collection, October 24 – 26, 2014, during the Epcot International Food & Wine Festival.
+Look for Rob, October 24 from 2 – 10p.m. and October 25 – 26 from 1 – 9p.m. (each day) at Art of Disney in Epcot.
 Works will include Mad Tea Party, Cuisine for Two, Vineyard Harvest and Decorating Fun!
 Looking to find out more about Rob Kaz?
 Visit DisneyFineArt.com.